 (B) Total return in the above table represents the rate that the investor would have earned or lost on an investment in the Fund assuming reinvestment of dividends.
-Had the manager not waived its fees and reimbursed expenses, total return would have been lower.
+Had the advisor not waived its fees and reimbursed expenses, total return would have been lower.

-- (C) Includes adjustments in accordance with accounting principles generally accepted in the United States and, consequently, the net asset value for financial reporting purposes and the returns based upon those net asset values may differ from the net asset values and returns for shareholder transactions. - (D) Does not include expenses of the underlying investment companies in which the Fund invests. - (E) Ratios to average net assets (excluding dividend and interest expense)
+(C) Includes adjustments in accordance with accounting principles generally accepted in the United States and, consequently, the net asset values for financial reporting purposes and the returns based upon those net asset values may differ from the net asset values and returns for shareholder transactions.